Mortgage Marketing: A Guide for Community Banks

 Community Lenders Guide to Mortgage Marketing

 This guide covers many of the key points in building a successful and robust mortgage marketing program.
 These tips may seem technical to some, but don’t feel discouraged if you have trouble setting things up.
-If you need extra resources or professional assistance on any of these steps, the Unleashed Technologies team is here to help.
+If you need extra resources or professional assistance on any of these steps, the Unleashed team is here to help.

 Challenge: Share what additional resources you have used to successfully complete a step in our guide.